PojavLauncherTeam/pojavlauncherteam.github.io/ios/wiki/going-further/overb0arding.md

 2. Open PojavLauncher, but **don’t start the game.** We just need PJ open for now.

-3. Open your favorite terminal or use SSH and type the following command **as root or with sudo:**
+3. Open your favorite terminal or use SSH and type the following command:

 ```
 jetsamctl -l 1024 PojavLauncher

-# This command tells Jetsam that it's okay to allow PojavLauncher to use as much memory as it wants--although it won't, as the Launcher will only use 1/4.
+# This command tells Jetsam that it's okay to allow PojavLauncher to use 1024 megabytes of memory--although the Launcher will only use 1/4 of the total device memory.
 ```

 4. Profit!
 Switch back to PojavLauncher and start gaming!